Dwarph/dwarph.github.io/data/casestudies/dogracer.md

 I include this project in my portfolio to highlight that a good thing can come out of a bad situation!
 When we were given this project, the team began to dispair, and morale was very low - the initial request was for a 3D-Painting app, and the project very quickly began to be referred to as 3D-Pain.

-To begin to turn things around, I began to take control of the situation - renaming the codename of the project to 3D-Joy (!) and building a rapid application prototyping plan to get us to an end point of the project.
+To turn things around, I began to take control of the situation - renaming the codename of the project to 3D-Joy (!) and building a rapid application prototyping plan to get us to an end point of the project.
 My hope was that at the very least, we could get a fun interaction prototype out of the other end.

-I put forward a plan of:
+**I put forward a plan of:**

-- 1x week interaction scouting
+- **1x week interaction scouting**
-- 1x week of application prototyping
+- **1x week of application prototyping**
-- 2x weeks of productionising the application
+- **2x weeks of productionising the application**

 [![alt text](./data/casestudies/images/dogracer/grandplan.png)](./data/casestudies/images/dogracer/grandplan.png)
 *The initial plan for the scouting week*

 ### Quickly gain an understanding of our user needs

-With limited time, I drafted in different people to help - product presented their hypothesis of the type of users we were targetting, and their needs, and I researched into previous 2D, spatial hand tracking applications, presenting my findings to the group.
-As this app was for the Leap2, we also focused heavily on the user flow for how we could help convert potential Leap2 buyers.
+With limited time, I worked with people across the company to help understand what we needed to build - product presented their hypothesis of the type of users we were targetting, and their needs, and I researched into previous 2D, spatial hand tracking applications, presenting my findings to the group.
+As this app was for the Leap2, we also **focused heavily on the user flow **for how we could help convert potential Leap2 buyers.

 ### Building the app